Looking to get rid of some old junk? Your unused stuff could be someone else's treasure.

 Ease of use: The online form for posting items contains helpful fields for first-time sellers, with options for noting the condition of your item (anywhere from “excellent” to “needs work”), its dimensions, your description of it, and whether you'll allow local pickup – handy for minimizing the odds of fickle buyers returning items for no good reason.

 How much work do you have to do?
 You're the one to set an asking price, as well as a minimum price, but if you can't decide, Chairish can suggest a price that's likely to help you sell your item quickly.
 You can't just list any old item, either: Chairish must approve the listing based on your pictures and whether there's demand for the item’s particular style.
 After that, the listing will be live within five working days.
 If an item doesn't sell after 30 days, you'll be encouraged to drop the price.
+To make selling easier, you can opt into the Chairish Drop Off & Go service.
+Sellers drop off items at a nearby UPS store and they will be packed and insured for $5 - $33 per item.

 Good for getting rid of old stuff?
 Not unless it's quite valuable: there's a minimum listing price of $25 for each item.